IPhone X

-The iPhone X (Roman numeral "X" pronounced "ten") is a smartphone that was developed and marketed by Apple.
-It is part of the 11th generation of the iPhone.
-Available for pre-order from September 26, 2017, it was released on November 3, 2017.
-The naming of the iPhone X (skipping the iPhone 9 and iPhone 9 Plus) marked the 10th anniversary of the iPhone.
+The iPhone X (Note: Roman numeral "X" pronounced "ten") is a smartphone that was developed and marketed by Apple.
+It is part of the 11th generation of the iPhone, alongside the lower-end iPhone 8 and 8 Plus released two months prior.
+Available for pre-order from October 27, 2017, the iPhone X was released on November 3, 2017.
+The naming of the iPhone X – skipping the iPhone 9 – marked the 10th anniversary of the iPhone.

-The iPhone X used a glass and stainless-steel form factor and "bezel-less" design, shrinking the bezels while not having a "chin".
-It was the first iPhone designed without a home button, a change that became standard on all future models bar two (iPhone SE 2nd and 3rd generations).
-It was also the first iPhone to use an OLED screen, branded as a Super Retina HD display, one of the best and most advanced displays for its time.
+The iPhone X uses a glass and stainless-steel form factor and bezel-less design, shrinking the bezels while not having a "chin".
+It was the first iPhone designed without a home button, a change that became standard on all future models.
+(Note: Excluding the entry-level iPhone SE 2nd and 3rd generations, which still used the old design with a home button) It was also the first iPhone to use an OLED screen, branded as a Super Retina HD display, one of the most advanced displays for its time.
 The previous Touch ID authentication, incorporated into the former home button design, was replaced with a new type of authentication called Face ID, which uses sensors to scan the user's face to unlock the device.
 These facial recognition capabilities also enabled emojis to be animated following the user's expression (Animoji).
-With a bezel-less design, iPhone user interaction changed significantly, using gestures to navigate the operating system rather than the home button used in all previous iPhones.
-At the time of its November 2017 launch, its price tag of US$999 in the United States also made it the most expensive iPhone ever, with even higher prices internationally.
+With a bezel-less design, iPhone user interaction changed significantly, using gestures instead of the traditional home button for navigation.
+Its price tag of US$999 for the 64 GB version in the United States also made it the most expensive iPhone ever at its launch, with even higher prices internationally.

 Along with the iPhone 6s, iPhone 6s Plus and iPhone SE (1st generation), the iPhone X was discontinued on September 12, 2018, following the announcement of the iPhone XS, iPhone XS Max and iPhone XR devices.